yhlong0/IntellectCapital/Notes/atomicHabits.md

-我的目标不是阅读一本书，是要成为一个阅读者，我的目标不是跑马拉松，而是成为一个跑步者。我的目标不是学习一种乐器，而是成为一个音乐家。
+# Atomic Habits

-# How to Trick Your Brain to Like Doing Hard Things
+Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.
+The quality of our lives often depends on the quality of our habits.
+With the same habits, you'll end up with the same results.
+But with better habits, anything is possible.

-#### The power of tiny gains
+### The power of tiny gains
 Bike team like to improve, they only earn one Medal in last 100 years.
 They hire someone and start making small change in below area.
   - thin tire
   - racing suits